Did you know there are many different types of mortgages? We list 16 of the most common mortgage options, along with the pros and cons of each.

 - Indian Home Loan Guarantee: These HUD loans are available to lower-income Native Americans, as well as Native Alaskans and Hawaiians.

 - State and Local Programs: If you’re struggling to come up with a down payment or adequate credit score for a home loan, check out state and local government programs.
-Many programs are geared toward revitalizing particular urban and rural areas, especially where many homes are abandoned or in need of repair.
+Many programs are geared toward revitalizing areas where many homes are abandoned or in need of repair.

 If you have a home and have some equity built up in it, you can take out a home equity loan, also known as a second mortgage.
 This is just another loan secured by the equity in your home.
-Another option is a home equity line of credit, which is a revolving loan based on the equity in your home.
+Another option is a home equity line of credit.
+This is a revolving loan based on the equity in your home.